-Enter the resistance of the amplifier and the impedance of the speaker into the calculator to determine the damping factor.
-This calculator helps in assessing the amplifier’s control over the speaker cone’s movement.
+Enter the amplifier’s output resistance (output impedance) and the speaker’s load impedance into the calculator to determine the damping factor.
+This value is commonly used to estimate how strongly the amplifier’s source impedance can electrically “damp” the speaker’s motion.

 Damping Factor Formula